-In Scandinavia, we can arrange for you to try ice-driving, snow-shoeing and ice-sculpting.
-You could also learn to mush your own team of huskies on a wilderness adventure, go snowmobiling, join a horseback safari to search for native reindeer and moose – there are plenty of options to fill the daylight hours!
+In Scandinavia, learn to mush your own team of huskies on a wilderness adventure, go snowmobiling, join a horseback safari to search for native reindeer and moose – there are plenty of options to fill the daylight hours!

-Or perhaps you’d like to explore craggy volcanic landscapes, hike on glaciers, visit frozen waterfalls, watch pods of orca cavort in sheltered fjords, or relax in natural thermal hotsprings?
-In that case, head to Iceland to combine your search for the aurora with a plethora of natural wonders.
+In Iceland combine your search for the aurora with a plethora of natural wonders.
+Explore craggy volcanic landscapes, hike on glaciers, visit frozen waterfalls, watch pods of orca cavort in sheltered fjords, or relax in natural thermal hot springs?

 Plan your aurora break in March